hantman-lab/realSpike/real_spike/stream_data/README.md

   - [ ] one segment of data?
   - [ ] from generator to processor to viz?
 - [ ] optimize the plotting code better so it streams easier (just change y values)
+- [ ] fix the relative import for the utils

 ## Usage